 Somatic Relational Healing & Attachment Repair

 My Somatic Relational Healing works directly with the nervous system to transform the deep, implicit patterns that shape how we connect.
-Often formed in the earliest moments of life, before words, these patterns live in the body’s subcortical and limbic systems, unconsciously driving survival responses like fight, flight, or freeze in our relationships.
+Often formed in the earliest moments of life, before words, these patterns live in the body’s subcortical and limbic systems, unconsciously driving survival responses like fight, flight, or freeze in our relationships into adulthood.
 But you are not an attachment style: these are adaptive behavioral patterns and they can be repatterned.

-Connect to yourself, others, and all things.
+Connect to yourself, others, and to life itself.

 The relationship with self, largely formed from pre-verbal experiences, reflects outwards in our relationships with others.

-• It’s a body-based, neuroscience-informed approach to transforming the deep, often unconscious patterns that shape how we connect to ourselves and others.
+It’s a sensory-based, neuroscience-informed approach to transforming the deep, often unconscious patterns that shape how we connect to ourselves and others.
 We work with the nervous system and implicit memories - held in the subcortical and limbic brain -to restore safety, regulation, and authentic connection, moving toward a more secure attachment style.

-• Attachment styles are not fixed labels: they’re patterns of relating that developed as adaptive survival strategies in response to early experiences.
+Attachment styles are not fixed labels: they’re patterns of relating that developed as adaptive survival strategies in response to early experiences.
 Importantly, you are not your attachment style and most of the language on attachment in pop culture and social media has very much superficialized a very deep and rich topic.

 Most people have a mix of patterns that can show up differently in different relationships or life areas.